mvolkmann/blog/src/swift/SwiftUI.md

-This view iterates of the elements of a `RandomAccessCollection` (includes `Array` and `Range` types) and renders the view specified in its `ViewBuilder`.
+This view iterates of the elements of a `RandomAccessCollection` (includes `Array` and `Range` types) and renders the view specified a provided `ViewBuilder`.

-The elements in the `RandomAccessCollection` must either conform to the `Identifiable` protocol (which requires them to have an `id` property) OR the `id:` argument must be set.
+The elements in the `RandomAccessCollection` must either conform to the `Identifiable` protocol (which requires them to have an `id` property) OR the `id:` argument must be supplied.
-This is important!
 If the elements are not `Identifiable` and no `id:` argument is supplied, the view may not update property when the collection changes.

+If the elements are not `Identifiable` and you wish to use the elements values as their id, specify `id: \.self`.

 Only constant ranges are allowed (ex. `0..<5`, but not `begin..<end`) unless the `id` argument key path `\.self` is specified.